Streamlining Accounts Payable: Top 12 Best Practices

 Electronic Payments for Speed and Security

 The adoption of electronic payment methods, such as Electronic Funds Transfers (EFTs), offers advantages in terms of speed, security, and accuracy.
-EFTs not only expedite payment processing but also come with electronic remittance advice, simplifying the reconciliation process.
+EFTs expedite payment processing and come with electronic remittance advice, simplifying the reconciliation process.
 This transition to digital payment methods aligns with the broader trend towards a cashless economy and modernises the financial interactions between businesses and vendors.

 Integration with ERP Systems